-Naval Special Warfare (NSW) Navy SEALs, surface warfare combatant-craft crewmen (SWCC) and NSW support personnel integrated with ships from the USS Ronald Reagan (CVN 76) Carrier Strike Group during an independent deployer certification exercise (IDCERTEX) Nov.
+Naval Special Warfare (NSW) Navy SEALs, special warfare combatant-craft crewmen (SWCC) and NSW support personnel integrated with ships from the USS Ronald Reagan (CVN 76) Carrier Strike Group during an independent deployer certification exercise (IDCERTEX) Nov.
 8-14.

 During the exercise, NSW personnel trained to increase cooperation between special operations forces and the fleet by collaborating with Sailors from Ronald Reagan, USS Kidd (DDG 100) and USS Howard (DDG 83).